 14. Consider offering free shipping.
 According to the NRF, 75% of US consumers expect free shipping when shopping online.
 Amazon has set the industry standard with shipping times and free Prime shipping, and customers have raised their expectations.
 Retailers will be expected to deliver in order to compete.

 15. Make the site search box visible across the entire site.
 This is a simple one.
-Make sure customers can find what they're looking for, no matter where they are on your site.
+Make sure customers can find what they're looking for, no matter where they are on your site, especially the home page.